History of the ToN

 About Us: Rooted in the Land Since 1916

-Despite these registers, in 1991, the Israeli authorities declared the Nassar family farm (and surrounding lands) as “state land”.
+In 1991, the Israeli authorities declared the Nassar family farm (and surrounding lands) as “state land”.
 Since then, the family has engaged in protracted legal proceedings in the Israeli Military courts, the Appeals Committee, and the Israeli Supreme Court to re-register and protect their land.

 Since the Nassar family began the re-registration process for their land, the case has been repeatedly delayed and deferred by the Israeli authorities.
 In 2019, the family finally received confirmation that their application was complete, but progress stalled again.
 A meeting of the Israeli Registration Committee in February 2021 was meant to determine the next steps; since then, no official results have been released.